Bongulielmi/handbook/Employment Policies/Working Remotely.md

 # Working Remotely

 Full time employees are expected to be working and available during normal office hours, which for Comake is 9am - 6pm Los Angeles time.
-Any deviation from this working schedule should be agreed upon in writing between the employee and his/her manager.
+This means employees should at least have both Tandem and Slack open while they are doing work for Comake.
+Any deviation from this working schedule or structure should be agreed upon in writing between the employee and his/her manager.

 ## Scope